shapoco/calctus/README.md

 ### Graph Plotting

-`plot(var,expr)` can be used to draw a graph. `var` is the variable on the horizontal axis and `expr` is the expression on the vertical axis.
+`plot(func)` can be used to draw a graph. `func`` is a function that takes one argument.
+The value of the argument is plotted on the horizontal axis and the return value of the function on the vertical axis.

 :warning: This feature is experimental and may be removed in future versions.